 Ref.
-Criteria Requirements Work Undertaken DNV Findings 1b KPI - Measurability KPIs should be measurable or quantifiable on a consistent methodological basis; externally verifiable; and able to be benchmarked, i.e., as much as possible using an external reference or definitions to facilitate the assessment of the SPTs level of ambition.
-Borrowers are encouraged, when possible, to select KPI(s) that they have already included in their previous annua reports, sustainability reports or other non-financial reporting disclosures to allow investors to evaluate the historical performance of the KPIs selected.
-In situations where the KPIs have not been previously disclosed, borrowers should, to the extent possible, provide historical externally verified KPI values covering at least the previous 3 years.
+Criteria Requirements Work Undertaken DNV Findings 1b KPI - Measurability KPIs should be measurable or quantifiable on a consistent methodological basis; externally verifiable; and able to be benchmarked, i.e. as much as possible using an external reference or definitions to facilitate the assessment of the SPTs level of ambition.
+Borrowers are encouraged, when possible, to select KPIs that they have already included in their previous annua reports, sustainability reports or other non-financial reporting disclosures to allow investors to evaluate the historical performance of the KPIs selected.
+In situations where the KPIs have not been previously disclosed, borrowers should, to the extent possible, provide historical externally verified KPI values covering at least the previous three years.
 In addition to reviewing the evidence below, we had several detailed discussions with Lloyds.
-Evidence reviewed: Lloyds Sustainable Financing Framework.
-CB Green Assets Eligibility Forum (GAEF) TOR.
-Product - SLL - SLL GAEF Template.
-SFF Governance and Controls.
-Lloyds has committed to working with the borrower to select one or more sustainability KPI(s) which are: Measurable or quantifiable on a consistent methodological basis Externally verifiable Able to be benchmarked externally where possible DNV notes that Lloyds will assist clients in selecting KPI(s) that are already included in previous annual reports, sustainability reports or other non-financial reporting disclosures.
-Lloyds has stated that KPI(s) will be evaluated on a case-by-case basis, but external references will be used where possible as a benchmark.
-Lloyds has confirmed that the Green Assets Eligibility Forum (GAEF) is responsible for reviewing and interpreting guidance to confirm eligibility for all Sustainability-Linked Linked Loans (SLLs) and ESG linked/KPI loans against the SLLP.
+Evidence reviewed: Lloyds Sustainable Financing Framework Lloyds has committed to working with the borrower to select one or more sustainability KPIs which are: Relevant, essential, and material to the borrower or issuer's overall business, playing a key strategic role in their current and/or future operations, while addressing relevant ESG challenges within their industry sector as described in the SLLPs Measurable or quantifiable on a consistent methodological basis Externally verifiable Clearly defined with an established calculation method, a defined baseline, and where possible, benchmarked against industry standards and/or peers DNV notes that Lloyds will assist clients in selecting KPIs that are already included in previous annual reports, sustainability reports or other non-financial reporting disclosures.
+Lloyds has stated that KPIs will be evaluated on a case-by-case basis, but external references will be used where possible as a benchmark.
+Lloyds has confirmed that the Green Assets Eligibility Forum (GAEF) is responsible for reviewing and interpreting guidance to confirm eligibility for all Sustainability-Linked Loans (SLLs) and ESG-linked/KPI loans against the SLLP.
 The evidence reviewed gives DNV the opinion that Lloyds is committed to ensuring the selected KPIs are measurable or quantifiable on a consistent methodological basis, externally verifiable, and able to be benchmarked, in line with the requirements of the SLLP.
-1c KPI - Clear definition A clear definition of the KPI(s) should be provided and include the applicable scope or perimeter, as well as the calculation methodology In addition to reviewing the evidence below, we had several detailed discussions with Lloyds.
-Evidence reviewed: Lloyds Sustainable Financing Framework.
-CB Green Assets Eligibility Forum (GAEF) TOR.
-Product - SLL - SLL GAEF Template.
-SFF Governance and Controls.
-Lloyds has committed to working with the borrower to select one or more sustainability KPIs, for which a clear definition of the KPI(s) should be provided by the borrower.
+1c KPI - Clear definition A clear definition of the KPIs should be provided and include the applicable scope or perimeter, as well as the calculation methodology.
+In addition to reviewing the evidence below, we had several detailed discussions with Lloyds.
+Evidence reviewed: Lloyds Sustainable Financing Framework Lloyds has committed to working with the borrower to select one or more sustainability KPIs, for which a clear definition of the KPIs should be provided by the borrower.
 The KPI definition should include the applicable scope or parameters, as well as the calculation methodology, a definition of a baseline and be benchmarked against an industry standard and/or industry peers where feasible.
-Lloyds has confirmed that the Green Assets Eligibility Forum (GAEF) is responsible for reviewing and interpreting guidance to confirm eligibility for all Sustainability-Linked Linked Loans (SLLs) and ESG linked/KPI loans against the SLLP.
+Lloyds has confirmed that the Green Assets Eligibility Forum (GAEF) is responsible for reviewing and interpreting guidance to confirm eligibility for all Sustainability-Linked Loans (SLLs) and ESG linked/KPI loans against the SLLP.
 The evidence reviewed gives DNV the opinion that Lloyds is committed to ensuring a clear definition is provided for the selected KPIs, in line with the requirements of the SLLP.